HaoWuLab-Bioinformatics/IChrom-Deep/README.md

 numpy
 h5py

-## Usage
+## Usage of example files (K562 cell line)
-First, you should extract features of sequences, you can run the script to extract word2vec-based features as follows:
-`python feature_code.py`
-Then run the script as follows to compile and run iPro-WAEL:
+Run the script as follows to compile and run ICrhom-Deep:
 `python model.py`